Epitech-Nantes-Tek3/R-Type/README.md

 <br>

-While making their way to Zelta, our teams started to cross a new specie, like an alien who is shooting at a regular frequency but moving randomly.
-Beating them was not the hard part, learning that there are potentially others form of intelligence in the space was.
+While making their way to Zelta, our team started to cross a new specie, like an alien who is shooting at a regular frequency but moving randomly.
+Beating them was not the hard part, learning that there are potentially others forms of intelligence in the space was.

 All the members of the team gather to be prepared for the aliens.
 Each one of them started to feel fear, but they managed to stay focused until a new alien appeared.
 A huge form, blazing into space was rushing to them.
 Tom spaceship successfully takes the first damage but could not take all the others.
 Every member started crying in their ships with the first loss of the mission.